Justuks/JavaScript/README.md

 [Table of Content](#table-of-content)

 # Structure of a Website
-## JavaScript Explorer consists of three pages.
+## "JavaScript Explorer" consists of three pages.
 ## Home page:
 ### with a brief introduction of JavaScript and a simple question,
 ### that also displays 'pop up' messages.